meadsteve/meadsteve.github.io/_posts/2021-01-01-yielding-for-testability.markdown

 The value in the code I was writing was the output of `typer.echo`.
 So I wanted to test it.
 Initially in my tests I was monkey patching `typer.echo` and asserting that it matched what I wanted.
-This was okay, but I don't like monkey patching with mocks as it often starts to get very tangled and complicated.
+This was okay, but I don't like monkey patching with mocks as it often becomes very tangled and complicated.

 ## A solution?
 Yielding.
 Since I already had a function representing my command invocation I thought it would be